-Not surprisingly, peers are frequent critics of obese children, and school is a common setting where weight bias occurs.
-Research shows that negative attitudes toward obese children begin as early as preschool age, from three to five years old.
+Not surprisingly, peers are frequent critics of children with obesity, and school is a common setting where weight bias occurs.
+Research shows that negative attitudes toward children with obesity begin as early as preschool age, from three to five years old.
 Preschoolers report that their overweight peers are mean and less desirable playmates compared to non-overweight children, and they believe that overweight children are mean, stupid, ugly, unhappy, lazy and have few friends.

-As children enter elementary school, attitudes become worse, with children reporting that obese peers are ugly, selfish, lazy, stupid, dishonest, socially isolated and subject to teasing.
+As children enter elementary school, attitudes become worse, with children reporting that peers with obesity are ugly, selfish, lazy, stupid, dishonest, socially isolated and subject to teasing.
 In contrast, non-overweight children are described as being clever, healthy, attractive, kind, happy, socially popular and a desirable playmate.

 A concerning consequence of these attitudes and stereotypes is peer victimization, such as teasing and bullying.
-Obese children are highly susceptible to victimization from peers.
+Children with obesity are highly susceptible to victimization from peers.
 Studies indicate that about 1/3 of overweight girls and 1/4 of overweight boys report being teased by peers at school.

 In addition, among those children who have the highest level of obesity, rates increase to approximately 60 percent of girls and boys who report peer victimization.
 This problem has become so pervasive that research now shows that future peer victimization can be predicted by a child’s weight.

-In addition to bias from peers in the classroom or on the schoolyard, obese youth are also vulnerable to negative attitudes from teachers.
-As an example, one study that surveyed teacher attitudes found that some teachers believed that obese persons are untidy, more emotional, less likely to succeed at work and more likely to have family problems.
+In addition to bias from peers in the classroom or on the schoolyard, youth with obesity are also vulnerable to negative attitudes from teachers.
+As an example, one study that surveyed teacher attitudes found that some teachers believed that persons with obesity are untidy, more emotional, less likely to succeed at work and more likely to have family problems.

-Forty-six percent of teachers agreed that obese persons are undesirable marriage partners for non-obese people.
-One can imagine that such attitudes could influence teaching practices with obese students.
+Forty-six percent of teachers agreed that persons with obesity are undesirable marriage partners for non-overweight people.
+One can imagine that such attitudes could influence teaching practices with students affected by obestiy.

 Other research has demonstrated that educators report lower expectations for overweight students than normal weight across a variety of performance areas, and that physical educators perceive overweight students to have worse social, reasoning, physical, and cooperation abilities than non-overweight students.
 Thus, it is important to recognize that teachers are not immune to societal attitudes and may perpetuate bias unintentionally or through differential treatment of overweight students.